scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 between accessibility and flexibility of the two components.
 Second, the ``cesium`` project places a strong emphasis on reproducible
-workflows: all actions performed within the web front end are logged and can be easily exported to an Jupyter notebook that exactly reproduces the steps of the analysis.
+workflows: all actions performed within the web front end are logged and can be easily exported to a Jupyter notebook that exactly reproduces the steps of the analysis.
 Finally, the scope of our project is simultaneously both narrow (time series analysis) and broad (numerous distinct scientific disciplines), so determining how much domain-specific functionality to include is an ongoing